How to Measure Body Fat in 2026: A Comprehensive Guide

 Why Comprehensive Tracking Makes All the Difference

-While periodic body fat measurements provide snapshots of your progress, fitness success depends on consistent tracking of multiple metrics:
+While periodic body fat measurements provide snapshots of your progress, fitness success depends on consistent tracking of multiple metrics (see the benefits of regular tracking and our 10 tips for effective body tracking):

 • Multiple body measurements: Beyond overall body fat, tracking specific areas shows where you're gaining muscle or losing fat